Always-prog/towny-discord/README.md

 This bot can manage nation roles in discord, ** and for this it can use only online map!**
 <h1>First step</h1>
 Create a bot in discord, make invite link for him.
-Invite your discord bot as administrator in your discord server.
+Invite that bot as administrator in your discord server.

 <h1>Second step</h1>
 Configure file config.yaml.